bamiogunfemi/react-redux-boilerplate/README.md

 # React Redux Boilerplate

-Opinionated React starter template using Redux, React Router Dom, Redux Thunk, Axios and more.
+Opinionated React starter boilerpate + authentication, with using Redux, React Router Dom, Redux Thunk, Axios and more.

 ## Dependencies